Privacy & Cookie Policy

 The Legal basis for our use of this information is in our Legitimate Interests to ensure the safety of guests and employees at resorts and to assist with law enforcement.
 We may also use the footage to exercise & defend our legal rights.

 The personal information that we collect from our website visitors and guests may be transferred to, and stored at, destinations outside the European Economic Area, (the "EEA”).
-To safeguard your personal information and to make sure that it is properly protected we have put in place contractual safeguards with our Data Processors.
+If we do carry out transfers outside of the EEA, we will ensure the recipient has an adequate level of protection for your personal data and to make sure that it is properly protected.
+To ensure this we conduct full due diligence before choosing a supplier and have put in place appropriate organisational, technical and contractual safeguards with our Data Processors.

 Any transfer of your personal data will follow applicable laws and we will treat the information under the guiding principles of this Privacy Notice.